ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-flows-overview-section}

 The SATP message flows are logically divided into three (3) stages {{ARCH}}, with the preparatory stage denoted as Stage-0.
-How the tasks are achieved in Stage-0 is out of scope for the current specification.
+How the tasks are achieved in Stage-0 is out of the scope of the current specification.

 The Stage-1 flows pertains to the initialization of the transfer between the two gateways.